Keto Pork Tenderloin Medallions With Balsamic Glaze

 Trim any extra fat off of the pork tenderloin then cut into 1 ½ - 2 inch medallions.

-Heat oil in a large skillet over medium-high heat.
+Heat oil in a large skillet over medium heat.
 Once hot, use tongs to dredge the medallions in the flour mixture, shake off the excess, and add the pork medallions to the skillet.
 Do not overcrowd the skillet and cook in batches if needed, rinsing out the skillet between each batch.
 Cook 2 - 3 minutes per side, or until nicely browned.
 Do not worry about the pork being cooked through at this time.
-Once teh pork is browned, set aside and quickly rinse out the skillet being careful of the hot steam!
+Once the pork is browned, set aside and quickly rinse out the skillet being careful of the hot steam!

 Remove pork to a serving platter.